BetterMuSeek

 Guitar string winder

-Though optional as well, a string winder will save you quite a bit of time and stress on your fingers.
+Though optional, a string winder will save you quite a bit of time and stress on your fingers.

 Cleaning supplies

-Entirely optional — you can clean the fretboard and bridge after removing the strings if you want to.
-However, it’s still a good idea as a lot of grime and dirt can accumulate in places that are normally inaccessible due to the strings.
+It is entirely optional — you can clean the fretboard and bridge after removing the strings if you want to.
+However, it’s still a good idea as a lot of grime and dirt can accumulate in generally inaccessible places due to the strings.
 The fretboards are a good example of that.

 How to String a Classical Guitar Step-by-step